ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-7-2.md

-# Creating a Culture of Accountability and Ownership

 Creating a culture of accountability and ownership is critical for ensuring that teams are motivated to achieve their goals.
 In this chapter, we will explore techniques for creating a culture of accountability and ownership.